Cambridge Global Health Partnerships Logo

 What does a Fellowship involve?

-The Fellowships are a wonderful opportunity to:
+The Fellowships are a unique opportunity to:

 • Join a support network for international staff working in the East of England with involvement in induction and mentorship.